ryanatkn/gro/src/lib/docs/gro_plugin_sveltekit_app.md

 ## `well_known_src`

-The contents of your `src/` directory can be included in the output if you want your app's source code to be publicly available.
+The contents of your `src/` directory can be included in the output if you want your app's source code to be available the same as the built files.
 This is disabled by default.
 If `well_known_src` is truthy, the plugin copies `src/` to `static/.well-known/src/` during `vite build`.